Kristabell74/user-directory/README.md

 ## Description

-This is a react project that uses react to create an interactive user database
+This is a react project that uses react to create an interactive user database.
+The MASTER BRANCH is the working branch.
+Please look at the master branch not the main branch.

 ## Table of Contents